Unagi carries the Unagi Model One electric scooter (review).

 The Model One is available directly from Unagi.

 When we launched our review of the first version a while back, many complained it was too expensive for its specifications.
 We aren’t Unagi apologists — but this misses the point.
 Though some have called it the Tesla/Apple of scooters, it is more apt to think of the Unagi as a designed scooter.

-The recent updated model E500, which is currently shipping, has improved performance.
-The motors which were noisy and sluggish are now fast and quiet — thanks to a redesign.
-At 26 lb, the new version is heavier than before, but on par with other lightweight scooters.
+The recent update (the E500 currently shipping) has improved performance.
+The motors, which were noisy and sluggish, are now fast and quiet — thanks to a redesign.
+At 26.5 lb, the E500 version is heavier than before, but on par with other lightweight scooters.

 Acceleration has significantly improved since the last version.